OppenJayme/pizza-sales-analysis/README.md

 # SQL + Excel Sales Dashboard Project

 This project is a beginner-friendly data analysis walkthrough using **SQL** and **Excel** to analyze a sample sales dataset.
 It follows the core concepts from the "Data With Tony" YouTube series but includes my own narrative and formatting.

+## My Goal
+To gain insights in querying in sql and visualizaion in excel.

 ## 🔍 Project Overview